rpearce/acts_as_loose_tenant/README.md

 # ToDo
 - Make easier out of the box
-  - generator for join table
+  - generator for join table and relationships

 - Explicitly declaring the tenant and join table is hacky.
 Find a way to make this better.